ofzlo/ofzlo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there!
 I'm Yoorhim Cho.
 I believe that artificial intelligence can coexist with humans, and I'm interested in how it understands the world (especially in a three-dimensional world).
 My research interests include <Strong>Multimodal learning, Parameter efficient learning, and Sensor fusion</strong>.
-Currently, I'm a M.S. student at [Sungkyunkwan University](https://www.skku.edu/eng/index.do), where I'm advised by Prof. [Sungeun Hong](https://www.csehong.com/) in the Artificial and Medial Lab ([AIM Lab](https://aim.skku.edu/home)).
+Currently, I'm a M.S. student at [Sungkyunkwan University](https://www.skku.edu/eng/index.do), where I'm advised by Prof. [Sungeun Hong](https://www.csehong.com/) in the AI and Media Lab ([AIM Lab](https://aim.skku.edu/home)).

 # 🔥 News